DevAyesh/DevAyesh/README.md

-﻿# **Hy there, I'm Ayesh Madhuranga**
+﻿# **Hi there, I'm Ayesh Madhuranga**

 Welcome to my GitHub!
-I am a passionate Full Stack developer.
+I am a passionate full-stack developer.
 Dive into my projects and explore my skills and achievements.

 ---